 Financial Aid Options

 Financial aid is available to students who qualify.
 See our Tuition and Financial Aid page for details.

 Choosing a “Home” Campus

 Although you will take courses taught by faculty from all UW Sustainable Management master’s program partner campuses and complete your program entirely online, you will be asked to choose a “home” campus from the degree-granting institutions listed above.
-Your home campus is the institution from which you will receive financial aid (if you qualify), advising, career services, and your diploma.
+Your home campus is the institution from which you will receive financial aid, advising, career services, and your diploma.

 A Multi-campus Collaboration

 The UW Sustainable Management master’s program is a partnership of UW Extended Campus and five University of Wisconsin degree-granting institutions: UW-Green Bay, UW-Oshkosh, UW-Parkside, UW-Stout, and UW-Superior.
 This partnership allows us to bring you a truly multi-disciplinary curriculum taught by knowledgeable and experienced faculty from across the UW System.
 This is an online program, but your degree and transcripts will be identical to those earned by on-campus students.